 The Media settings enable you to customize the size options for any images added to your library:

 You can set various default sizes, from which you can choose when adding an image to a post or page.
 There’s plenty of advice available online on how to choose the best size options.
+After exploring the Media Screen, where you learned how to set default sizes for images to ensure they fit perfectly in your posts or pages, let’s move on to Permalinks:

 6. The Permalinks screen

-Permalinks are the URLs for each of your WordPress posts.
-To change the look and structure of those URLs, you can use the Permalinks WordPress settings:
+To change the look and structure of those URLs, you can access the Permalinks settings panel:

 We won’t go into detail about this here since we’ve already written a comprehensive guide on permalinks in WordPress.
 Check it out to learn why permalinks matter, and how to choose the best structure for your site.
+Additionally, the Permalink screen allows you to configure the URL base for your category and tag pages as well.

 7. The Privacy screen